apapadaki-edu/web_based/README.md

 In the form they can add a title, select a theme, and fill note's body text

-There are 3 buttons at the buttom, one to save the changes/new note, one to delete it and one to cancel the changes
+There are 3 buttons at the bottom, one to save the changes/new note, one to delete it and one to cancel the changes